ovh/docs/pages/platform/kubernetes-k8s/using-lb/guide.en-gb.md

 ## Deploying LoadBalancer Services on OVHcloud Managed Kubernetes clusters

 In our OVHcloud Managed Kubernetes we propose a load balancing service enabling you to use `LoadBalancer` `ServiceType`.
-We are currently offering OVHcloud Managed Kubernetes LoadBalancer service as a free preview until the end of summer 2019.
+We are currently offering OVHcloud Managed Kubernetes load balancer service as a free preview until the end of summer 2019.
 During the free preview there is a limit of 6 active `LoadBalancer` per cluster.
 This limit can be exceptionally raised upon request though our support team

 ## Deploying a Hello World LoadBalancer service